jarviscanada/jarvis_data_eng_NarimanAlimuradov/core_java/twitter/README.md

 # Twitter API App
 The Twitter API app is a CLI tool that provides a way to use Twitter without accessing the website directly.
-A user is able to perform basic functions such as posting tweets, reading tweets, and deleting tweets through the comfort of their command line.
+A user can perform basic functions such as posting tweets, reading tweets, and deleting tweets through the comfort of their command line.

 This **Java** application uses an **HTTP client** to call the **Twitter REST API**.
 Structured using **Maven** and **Springboot** and implements a **Data Access Object** (DAO) design.
-Deployed using on **Docker** and available on **DockerHub**.
+Deployed using **Docker** and available on **DockerHub**.

 ## How do I use it?
 First, pull the docker image from DockerHub: